 Facilities custodial services (e.g., trash collection) will continue normally but with reduced frequency.
 Common areas and frequently touched public surfaces will be disinfected more frequently by custodial staff.
 Researchers are expected to disinfect their own spaces (e.g., surfaces, chairs, equipment).

 Disinfectants, including formulations intended for electronics, and hand sanitizer can be acquired from Facilities Operations and EH&S on the Pullman campus.
 Disinfectant is supplied by Facilities Operations on the Spokane, Vancouver, and Tri-Cities campuses.
 Check with local EH&S and facilities groups in other locations.

-Delineate on-campus locations that require individuals to work in shared spaces and implement a protocol to sanitize common equipment between users.
-The use of non-essential physical documents/equipment and difficult to disinfect items is discouraged.
+Disinfectants and hand sanitizer will be provided throughout the Fall 2021 semester.

 Scenarios where researchers need unique equipment located in another facility presents challenges.
 With this in mind, develop a plan to communicate scheduling to maintain physical distancing and disinfection measures.

-Shared equipment in research spaces should be sanitized between users.

-Wearing gloves may help in some circumstances when touching common items (although this does not substitute for proper hygiene/sanitization).

-9. Limit on-site research activities to WSU employees and students where possible.
-Continue to work remotely with external partners.
-Requests to include external partners in activities will be considered on a case-by-case basis by PIs and research leaders in consultation with their chair or local campus unit director.

-Undergraduates engaged in on-site research should only be permitted under exceptional circumstances and on a case-by-case basis, such as whether:

-The individual is an essential team member of the project;

-The project itself has been authorized for access;

-The work of that student must be performed in person in the research space; and

-No other work can be assigned to that student that can be performed remotely.

-10. Facility considerations for each unique research space should be assessed by the research team, including conducting an inspection prior to initiating additional work.
+8. Facility considerations for each unique research space should be assessed by the research team, including conducting an inspection prior to initiating additional work.

 The PI or delegate should inspect the research space to ensure all equipment is functioning properly following a period of vacancy or nonuse.